San Diego

 Free Narcan Helps Create More Equity in Recovery

 Before making doses of naloxone accessible for free, the cost was usually a barrier, especially for addicted persons living in poverty.
 One dose of Narcan costs up to $140 in states that don’t subsidize it.
-When Narcan was first released in a prescription form, it cost up to $400 in some areas.
+When it was first released in a prescription form, it cost up to $400 in some areas.

 Cost barriers meant that when emergency responders helped revive someone who overdosed on opioids, the hospitals often picked up the costs.
 Using multiple cans of Narcan was often heavily discouraged.
-However, when Oxycontin and fentanyl began to permeate the streets, multiple doses of Narcan became necessary to save lives.
+However, when Oxycontin and fentanyl began to permeate the streets, multiple doses became necessary to save lives.

 Harm Reduction and Fentanyl Overdose Prevention